|Air, Breathing and the Environment|

 Cars, Trucks, Air Pollution and Health

-Driving a car is the most air polluting act an average citizen commits.
+Driving a car or a truck is the most air polluting act an average citizen commits.
 Air pollution is not a good idea for a variety of reasons, large and small.
 The right ideas for remediation of environmental degradations involve unselfish and compassionate behavior, a scarce commodity.
 The right ideas involve long-term planning, conservation and a deep commitment to preserving the natural world.
 Without a healthy natural environment, there will be few or no healthy humans.

 To understand air pollution you can consider a simple schematic that divides a big problem into components.